• Contact Us

 “Therefore this court holds that in the circumstances of this case, the decision and/or act by His Excellency, the President in appointing the members of the Teaching Service Commission on the 31st December 2025 was not unlawful nor is it unconstitutional,” she said.

-In the circumstances, she said it is ordered that the fixed date application filed on January 19, 2026 is hereby dismissed.
+In the circumstances, she said it is ordered that the fixed date application filed on January 19, 2026 is dismissed.

-In light of the public interest nature of the matters considered in that Fixed Date Application, the judge Ordered that each party shall bear their own legal costs.
+In light of the public interest nature of the matters considered in that Fixed Date Application, the judge ordered that each party shall bear their own legal costs.

 There had been a protracted delay in the Speaker of the National Assembly calling a meeting of opposition parliamentarians to elect the leader of the main opposition 16-seat We Invest in Nationhood political party Guyana’s Opposition Leader.